robie1373/phoneCodeOscillator/README.md

 ## Installing

 1. clone the repo
-2. create symbolic link from phoneCodeOscillator/firmware/phoneCodeOscillatorCommon/ to the Library folder in your Arduino install
+2. create symbolic link from phoneCodeOscillator/firmware/phoneCodeOscillatorCommon/ to the Library folder in your Arduino IDE install
-3. Restart Arduino if needed and verify that the library shows up under Sketch -> Include Libraries...
+3. Restart Arduino IDE if needed and verify that the library shows up under Sketch -> Include Libraries...
 4. If all looks good, open the version that matches your board
 5. Compile and upload.